shayarnett/heroku-buildpack-geolite2/README.md

 heroku-buildpack-geolite
 ========================

-Fetch the latest Geolite City into your vendor directory
+Fetch the latest Geolite City data into your vendor directory.